People tell me it’s country music, and I ask, “which country?” – Terry Allen

 Allen’s deeply moving (and hilarious) critically acclaimed satirical second album Lubbock (on everything), a complex memory palace to West Texas hometown, is often cited as the urtext of alt-country, one of the most important and influential country records of all time.
 Produced in collaboration with the artist and meticulously remastered from the original analog tapes, this is likewise the definitive edition: the first to correct the tape speed inconsistencies evident on all prior versions; the first U.S. vinyl reissue; the first CD to restore the full track listing; and the first to contextualize the record within Allen’s career.
 The deluxe 2×LP package includes a tip-on gatefold jacket with lyrics, printed inner sleeves, download code, and 28 pp. book with related artwork and photos, an oral history by Allen, and essays by David Byrne, Lloyd Maines, and PoB.
 The 2×CD edition features replica jacket, sleeves, and tipped-in 52 pp. book.

-- Watch a Short Film About Terry Allen’s Lubbock (on everything).
+- Read David Byrne’s Essay on Terry Allen’s Lubbock (on everything).

 No upcoming concerts or festivals.